 Modules

-A directory (including its all children) is a module if it contains a file named module.ens.
+A directory (including all its children) is a module if it contains a file named module.ens.

 Table of Contents